reactome/statistics-generator/README.md

 # Statistics Generator
 ## Cypher queries to generate automatically release statistics

-Cypher queries that are used to generate stats file.
+Cypher queries are used to generate stats files.
 This file is used for the R script to generate image files for two Reaction web pages: [Statistics](https://reactome.org/about/statistics "Statistics") and [Computationally Inferred Events](https://reactome.org/documentation/inferred-events "Computationally Inferred Events")

 ## R script to generate image files